noahehall/theBookOfNoah/0current/languages/javascript/singlespa.md

     - only needed with multiple frameworks, has no routes, imperative API, renders UI, custom managed lifecycles
   - utility: export shared js logic/service without rendering components
     - has no routes, exports a public interface, may/not render a UI, no direct single-spa lifecycles,
-- layout engine: provides a routing API that cotrols top level routes, applications and dom elements
+- layout engine: provides a routing API that controls top level routes, applications and dom elements
   - should be installed as a prod dep into the root config
   - in the client
     - Generate single-spa registration config from an HTML Element and/or JSON object.